CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ##### `body_exited`
 Emitted when a body exits the *Primary Sensor Area*.
 Emits the detected body with it.
 Basically a wrapper for the same signal from the *Primary Sensor Area*.

-## Falling Body Machine
-The most basic machine.
-Developed as a debugging tool to so we can see how sprites sit on a surface, given certain collision models.
-All it does is fall/move downward.

-## Kinematic Driver Machine
-A step up from the *Falling Body Machine*.
-This machine accepts either a single point, or an array-path of points.
-It moves towards it's current target, and works through the current `Array` path of points.
-Currently only used for testing movement and environment interaction.

-## Rat Emulation Machine
-This machine builds from the *Kinematic Driver Machine* - the path following has been internalized and the machine now generates its own paths.
-The machine features several states that control the pawn's pathing and movement, independent of the states that *actually perform* the movement.
-It can wait, it can wander around, and it can flee from danger.
-It's a big step forward for the AI.